infinitydaemon/OpSec-Kernel/tools/bpf/bpftool/Documentation/bpftool-prog.rst

 		  given networking device (offload).
 		  Optional **pinmaps** argument can be provided to pin all maps under *MAP_DIR* directory.

+		  If **autoattach** is specified program will be attached before pin.
+In that case, only the link (representing the program attached to its hook) is pinned, not the program as such, so the path won't show in **bpftool prog show -f**, only show in **bpftool link show -f**.
+Also, this only works when bpftool (libbpf) is able to infer all necessary information from the object file, in particular, it's not supported for all program types.
+If a program does not support autoattach, bpftool falls back to regular pinning for that program instead.

 		  Note: *PATH* must be located in *bpffs* mount.
 It must not contain a dot character ('.'), which is reserved for future